kigyui/latexpatterns/inflatablehips/03-transfer.md

 Some pieces you need to cut out twice because we have an inner and an outer layer.
 So you should have:

+outer layer:
+* front right leg part, two of these, flip and do two more for front left leg
+* back centre piece one of these normal, one fipped
+* back leg piece one of these normal, one flipped

+inner layer:
+* eight segments of butt cups (4 per butt cup)
 * a circle, we need two of these, for the back of the butt cups
-* front right leg part, two of these, flip and do two more for front left leg
 * front piece that was flipped on the centre line, one of these
-* back centre piece (outer layer), one of these normal, one fipped
-* back centre piece (inner layer) with the partial circle cut out, one of these normal, one flipped
+* back centre piece with the partial circle cut out, one of these normal, one flipped
-* back leg piece (outer layer) one of these normal, one flipped
-* back leg piece (inner layer) with the partial circle cut out, one of these normal, one flipped
+* back leg piece with the partial circle cut out, one of these normal, one flipped

 <img src="imgs/20250425_161105.jpg" height="500">